KwanLab/Autometa/README.md

 ![gc_cov_col_cluster](img/gc_cov_col_cluster.svg)

 In the above plot, the points are colored by cluster/bin again, and you can see that in this case, coverage is not much of a distinguishing feature.
-In other datasets, you may see closely related genomes at different coverages, which are separatable by Autometa.
+In other datasets, you may see closely related genomes at different coverages, which will be separatable by Autometa.